Hammered (Motörhead album): Recording

 Hammered was released on Metal-Is, a rock label owned by the then-new Sanctuary Records.
-The album was recorded in the Hollywood Hills at Chuck Reid's house with Thom Pannunzio producing.
+The album was recorded in the Hollywood Hills at Chuck Reed's house with Thom Panunzio producing.
 By this time, Motörhead had recorded several albums as a three-piece, with drummer Mikkey Dee, guitarist Phil Campbell, and original vocalist/bassist, Lemmy.
 In Joel McIver's memoir Overkill: The Untold Story of Motörhead, Dee is quoted as saying the album – which is noted for its darker subject matter and reflective tone – was influenced by the 9/11 attacks:

 Release

 In the Motörhead documentary The Guts and the Glory, Lemmy states:

-The album is perhaps best remembered for The Game, written by WWE music composer Jim Johnston as the entrance theme for wrestler Triple H. At two WrestleMania events, WrestleMania X-Seven and WrestleMania 21, Motörhead would perform this song live as Triple H made his entrance to the ring.
+The album is perhaps best remembered for "The Game", written by WWE music composer Jim Johnston as the entrance theme for wrestler Triple H. At two WrestleMania events, WrestleMania X-Seven and WrestleMania 21, Motörhead would perform this song live as Triple H made his entrance to the ring.
 Triple H also contributed co-vocals on the spoken word track "Serial Killer".